 Baskets: Trekking poles usually include a small, removable trekking basket at the tip end.
 Larger baskets can be substituted for use in snowy or muddy ground.

 Pole tips: Carbide or steel tips are commonly used to provide traction, even on ice.
-Rubber tip protectors extend the life of the tips and protect your gear when poles are stowed in your pack.
-They are also good for use in sensitive areas to reduce impact to the ground.
+Rubber tip protectors extend the life of the tips and protect your gear when poles being carried around.
 Angled rubber walking tips (usually sold separately) are for use on asphalt or other hard surfaces.